Queen's Wharf Brisbane

 The Star Grand Hotel, the new Star Brisbane casino along with multiple food and beverage offerings, as well as The Star’s function centre, also opened on 29 August 2024.

-Construction on the first residential tower is almost complete with residents expected to occupy from early 2025.
+Construction on the first residential tower is almost complete.
+Residents are expected to occupy from early 2025.

-Due to the success of the integrated resort so far, construction on the Mansions Precinct (across the road from Parliament House) has been accelerated with basement excavation complete, and basement construction now well underway.
+Due to the success of the integrated resort so far, construction on the Mansions Precinct (across the road from Parliament House) has been accelerated.
 The Precinct will include two new residential towers with over 1200 apartments, a new park (Bellevue Plaza) with the centrepiece being a repurposed Mansions heritage building.

-The final parts of the development which will include a repurposed heritage listed Treasury Building, State Library Building and Land Administration Building (including Queen’s Park), will be undertaken once the tenants of those building relocate.
+The final parts of the development will include a repurposed heritage listed Treasury Building, State Library Building and Land Administration Building (including Queen’s Park).
+These will be undertaken once the tenants of those building relocate.

-The timeline below provides a guide to the development’s progression – from announcement to completion.
+The timeline below shows the development’s progression from announcement to completion.

 So far...